-Earlier this year we submitted written evidence to Runnymade Trust’s recently published England Civil Society Submission to the Committee on the Elimination of Racial Discrimination (CERD).
+Earlier this year we submitted written evidence to Runnymede Trust’s recently published England Civil Society Submission to the Committee on the Elimination of Racial Discrimination (CERD).
 The submission details the situation of race and racism in the UK.

 The report is made up of information gathered by Runnymede Trust from over 150 roundtable events and also written information from over 50 organisations and individuals, including ourselves.